AndersDeath/diary2/000-current.md

 # 26 Septemper - Monday - Saint-Petersburg

 It's amaizing.
 Ksusha has come back home. other things were no so good.
 Situation is still bad.
+I cannot understand